 We weaved around the trail and encountered five dinosaurs before reaching a clearing where we saw a pterodactyl perched on top of a mountain!
 You can continue your dino-spotting journey to the left or veer off to the right for a snack or a show at the Outback Steakhouse Amphitheater.

 There are a number of shows and workshops.
-We attended two: Dinosaurs' Feast and Dinosaur Meet and Greet, which has been discontinued but there are a bunch of new offerings for 2013 including Dinosaurs Alive!
-3D.
+We attended two: Dinosaurs' Feast and Dinosaur Meet and Greet, which has been discontinued but there are a bunch of new offerings for 2014 including a Dino Whodunit and Dragons to Dinosaurs.
 It's best to arrive early as there is limited seating on the boulders and very little shade.
 Both shows had music and impressive dinosaurs—some were animatronic and others were large puppets with people inside of them.
-The T-rex one might not be the best choice for little ones—they are carnivores after all.
+The T.rex one might not be the best choice for little ones—they are carnivores after all.
 There is quite a bit of crowd participation and the hosts are very good at getting people excited.